How does UNC look at English Proficiency Exams (TOEFL or IELTS)?

 - IELTS – 7.0 or higher

-NOTE: Because of disruptions related to COVID-19, UNC Chapel Hill has approved the following versions of the TOEFL or IELTS to fulfill the proficiency requirement for candidates who are applying for admission for spring, summer, or fall 2021.
+NOTE: Because of disruptions related to COVID-19, UNC Chapel Hill has approved the following versions of the TOEFL or IELTS to fulfill the proficiency requirement for candidates who are applying for admission for fall 2022.
 Strong applicants typically score:

-- TOEFL Special Home Edition – 100 or higher
+- TOEFL iBT Home Edition – 100 or higher

 - TOEFL ITP Plus for China – 627 or higher